Honey Bee 2.5

 HoneyBee 2.5 is a 2017 Malayalam language romantic drama film produced by Lal under the banner of Lal Creations.
-The film stars Askar Ali and Lijo Mol Jose in the lead roles along with Asif Ali, Lal, Bhavana, Lena and Harisree Asokan.
+It stars Askar Ali and Lijo Mol Jose in the lead roles along with Asif Ali, Lal, Bhavana, Lena, and Harisree Asokan.
 The film is directed by Shyju Anthikkad.
 The music is composed by A. M. Jose.
-The screenplay was based on a story written by Lal.It was a derivative of Honey Bee 2:Celebrations.
+The screenplay was based on a story written by Lal.

 It was a derivative of Honey Bee 2: Celebrations.The peculiarity of the film is that it was shot during the break intervals of the set of Honey Bee 2: Celebrations.

 Plot

-Vishnu, a youngster who has a great potential to become an actor, is cast in a character role in the film, but for one or the other reason the character given to him slips out of his hand.
-He was not ready to give up and tries his maximum to take up the character.
-Meanwhile, Kanmani, actress Bhavana's make up artist, falls in love with him and helps him to better realise the character.
+Vishnu, a youngster who has great potential to become an actor, is cast in a character role in the film, but for one or the other reason the character given to him slips out of his hand.
+He is not ready to give up and tries his best to take up the character.
+Meanwhile, Kanmani, actress Bhavana's make-up artist, falls in love with him and helps him realise the character.